bairblog/bairblog.github.io/_posts/2026-07-01-intelligence-is-free-now-what.md

 ---
 layout: post
-title: "Intelligence is Free, Now What?
-Data Systems for, of, and by Agents"
+title: "Intelligence is Free, Now What? <br> Data Systems for, of, and by Agents"
 date: 2026-07-01 09:00:00
 author: Aditya Parameswaran
 img: https://bair.berkeley.edu/static/blog/intelligence-is-free-now-what/image6.png